 The Roads and Street Framework provides the high-level strategic frames of reference for all existing and future roads and streets planning in Auckland.
 It seeks to balance the unique needs of place and movement functions at both the strategic and local level contexts and provide the guidance for subsequent design work incorporating Transport Design Manual applications.
 It is a holistic framework based on the four well-beings.

-The Transport Design Manual provides the design and technical specifications for the development and delivery of well-designed transport projects and their operation.
+The Transport Design Manual provides the design guidance and engineering requirements for the development and delivery of well-designed transport projects and their operation.
 The Manual draws upon design approaches and practices, which have been successful in many cities and rural areas worldwide.

 The Roads and Street Framework and Transport Design Manual are complementary documents.
 Both documents when applied together will provide guidance to internal staff (e.g. Council family project teams), external parties (e.g. Government agencies, consultants and developers) about AT's requirements for the planning, design, construction and management of the road and street network, and the vesting of assets that will be managed by AT.

 The Framework and Manual are living documents and will be continually updated to ensure they are fit for purpose and reflect best practice.